-Housing development is to be allocated as defined in policies HD2 - HD6 with growth in site dwelling numbers and, with the exception of windfall or infill development (HD7) proposals for housing development on other sites, granted only in exceptional circumstances.
-If essential to meet an agricultural or other specific need, a new dwelling shall be sited within, or immediately adjacent to, an existing group of dwellings suitably located to serve the purpose, unless it can be shown that there is an over-riding requirement why it must be built elsewhere.
+Proposals for housing development on sites other than those identified in policies HD2 - HD6 will only be granted in exceptional circumstances.
+Any new dwelling intended to serve the essential uses of agriculture or some other special need shall be sited within, or immediately adjacent to, an existing group of dwellings suitably located to serve the purpose, unless it can be shown that there is an over-riding requirement why it must be built elsewhere.

-6.6 The Airfield
+The Airfield

-The airfield (HNP/001) is described as a featureless single arable field.
-It has been the site of a number of recent developments, the most recent being 71 properties at Chilworth Gate, with planning permission granted for a further 36 between this new development and Pegasus Way.
+The airfield (HNP/001) is described as a featureless single arable field.40 It has been the site of a number of recent developments, the most recent being 71 properties at Chilworth Gate, with planning permission granted for a further 36 between this new development and Pegasus Way.
 Of the remaining 7ha site, approximately one third was deemed suitable for development by the SHLAA with a potential housing yield of 140 dwellings phased over 15 years.
-However, with the reallocation of land currently assigned for industrial development, this could be extended to over 300 between the safety area which surrounds the extant runway of the gliding club and Pegasus Way.
-Development on land to the north of the runway is rejected due to the adverse impact it would have on the landscape, including views into and out of the village, and its poor connection with the village core.
+However, with the reallocation of land currently assigned for industrial development, this could be extended to over 300 between the safety area which surrounds the extant runway of the gliding club and Pegasus Way.41 Development on land to the north of the runway is rejected due to the adverse impact it would have on the landscape, including views into and out of the village, and its poor connection with the village core.